Skip to main content

 The student tuition fees as published are subject to change based on individual circumstances at the time of enrolment.
 These fees apply to units studied in 2026 only and may change for units studied in future years.
 If part-time study is permitted, annual fees will be proportionally lower based on the number of units taken per semester.

-Student fees may vary depending on:
+Student fees may vary in accordance with:

 • The number of units studied per term.